Synthetic tensor gauge fields

-Though $\hat{\tilde{H}}_L$ includes the kinetic energy of a lineon, $\hat{\tilde{K}}_L$, the lineon does not couple to a tensor gauge field.
-We then need to add a phase to $t_2$ in Eq.(\ref{Kd0}), i.e., $t_2\rightarrow t_2e^{-i A_{xx}}$.
-Since a constant $A_{xx}$ can be gauged away and does not lead to any physical consequence, here, we consider the simplest means to obtain a time-dependent $A_{xx}$.
-We add an extra small quadratic potential to the Hamiltonian, $\hat{H}_B'=\hat{H}_B+\hat{V}_B'$, where
+To realize a tensor gauge field for the lineon, we need to add a phase to $t_2$ in Eq.(\ref{Kd0}), i.e., $t_2\rightarrow t_2e^{-i A_{xx}}$.
+Since a constant $A_{xx}$ can be gauged away, here, we consider the simplest means to obtain a time-dependent $A_{xx}$ by adding an extra small quadratic potential to the Hamiltonian, $\hat{H}_B'=\hat{H}_B+\hat{V}_B'$, where

-and $\Delta'$ is a constant.
-To eliminate $\hat{V}_{B}+\hat{V}_B'$, the unitary transformation in Eq.(\ref{U}) needs to be modified,